Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 around 1945

-(ext.. vers. of the Piece for Small Orchestra No. 1).– 4 mvmts.: Allegro Molto (new),
+Piece for Small Orchestra No. 1). – 4 mvmts.: Allegro Molto (new),

-Andante (= 1st mvmt. from the Piece for Small Orchestra No.1 + Piano Cadence of the Finale of the Septet), Allegro, Allegro Molto (both mvmts. are taken from the
+Andante (= 1st mvmt. from the Piece for Small Orchestra No.1, Piano Cadence from the

 Piece for Small Orchestra)